 Governors undertake the school's Induction programme.
+They complete safeguarding and child protection training as part of their induction and then annually.
 They may choose to complete face to face training for governors provided by Wigan Council.
-In addition, governors may choose to attend whole school safeguarding and child protection training.

 Allegations against staff